-1 Creek Park; enhancing safety for pedestrians, 2 cyclists, and motorists; improving stormwater 3 management; preventing erosion and future tree 4 loss because of erosion; encouraging Maryland and 5 D.C. commuters to cycle to work.
-6 But I also have five concerns.
-Several 7 people have mentioned Soapstone.
-George Clark 8 and David Bardin, Marjorie Share, other 9 constituents and I and some other Sally 10 Gresham and Bob Summersgill, Denise Warner we 11 have been working with D.C.
-Water, and I am happy 12 to say that we actually have in writing that they 13 are going to limit the number of trees that they 14 take down in Soapstone to 80.
-Now, that's 80 too 15 many for most people in this room, but that's a 16 considerable improvement over the 400 trees that 17 they were originally talking about taking down.
-18 But to a point made earlier, I do think 19 that we need to use this opportunity to 20 coordinate action in the District.
-DDOT, DDOE, lines.
+Creek Park; enhancing safety for pedestrians, 1 cyclists, and motorists; improving stormwater management; preventing erosion and future tree 3 loss because of erosion; encouraging Maryland and 4 D.C. commuters to cycle to work.
+5 But I also have five concerns.
+Several 6 people have mentioned Soapstone.
+George Clark 7 and David Bardin, Marjorie Share, other 8 constituents and I and some other -- Sally 9 Gresham and Bob Summersgill, Denise Warner -- we 10 have been working with D.C.
+Water, and I am happy 11 to say that we actually have in writing that they 12 are going to limit the number of trees that they 13 take down in Soapstone to 80.
+Now, that's 80 too 14 many for most people in this room, but that's a 15 considerable improvement over the 400 trees that 16 they were originally talking about taking down.
+17 But to a point made earlier, I do think 18 that we need to use this opportunity to 19 coordinate action in the District.
+DDOT, DDOE, 20 D.C.
+Water, and Pepco, let's bury those unsightly 21 22 lines.